LabSilver/Tutorials/Rosetta/README.md

 Use 'File->Save Molecule...' in order to obtain the extended amino acid as a .pdb file.

-**A '.fasta' file corresponding to the peptide.** We can generate a corresponding '.fasta' by using the perl script 'getFastaFromCoords.pl':
+**Creating a '.fasta' file corresponding to the peptide.** We can generate a corresponding '.fasta' by using the perl script 'getFastaFromCoords.pl':
 ~~~~
 $ /programs/x86_64-linux/rosetta/3.8/tools/perl_tools/getFastaFromCoords.pl -pdbfile {yourPDB} -chain {yourChain}
 ~~~~

-**Creating a secondary structure prediction.** The Bloomsbury Centre for Bioinformatics has a [convenient server](http://bioinf.cs.ucl.ac.uk/psipred/) for secondary structure prediction.
+**Obtaining a secondary structure prediction.** The Bloomsbury Centre for Bioinformatics has a [convenient server](http://bioinf.cs.ucl.ac.uk/psipred/) for secondary structure prediction.
 Submit your protein sequence and once it has completed, go the the 'Downloads' tab and click 'PSIPRED raw scores in plain text format'.

 Upload these files to Orchestra by opening a commandline and navigating to the directory contianing these files.
 Then enter:
 ~~~~